taylorcbrown/taylorcbrown.github.io/_posts/2015-02-18-kid-cuisine.md

 A guy gets hungry while hanging out at his friend's place for the first time.
 He explores the apartment and complements the fine decor.
 The food options are less palatable.
 There's only chocolate milk and Kid Cuisines.

+Written, Directed & Produced by Taylor Brown

 Featuring:<br>
 Zack Shornick<br>
 Taylor Brown

+Camera:<br>
-Jacob Eugene Horn on the camera<br>
+Jacob Eugene Horn
-Written, Directed and Produced by Taylor Brown

 Production Photos
 -----------------